 - When the department receives payment via cash or check, a Cash Receipt should be completed with the appropriate account number and object code, referencing the invoice number in the description field, adding a copy of the invoice to the document, and forwarding the payment to the Bursar’s Office.

 - When payments are received by ACH or wires, the department is responsible for claiming all payments in UAccess Financials, accessible from the Home screen under Accounting and Electronic Payment Claim.
 If a department needs more detailed information in regard to an ACH or wire, the Unclaimed ACH and Wire Transfers tool on Portal is also available.
-For detailed instructions, see the Cash Handling & Receiving Certification in EDGE Learning.
+For detailed instructions, see the tutorial Receiving Cash, Checks and Electronic Payments (UA-1115) in UAccess Learning.

 Fiscal Year End Reporting

 - For the required fiscal year end reporting, University departments must report to the Financial Services Office all outstanding accounts receivable as of June 30 of each fiscal year.
 Information to provide includes any of the following that may apply:

 - A memo signed by a dean, director, or department head, which summarizes the aged receivables by account number and object code.